ibm-cloud-docs/schematics/cli-reference.md

 }
   ```

-  The table provides the list of key parameters of the JSON file for the `Commands` API, either by CLI or the API.
+  The table provides the list of key parameters of the JSON file for the `Commands` API, either by command line or the API.

   | Key | Required / Optional |Description |
   | ------ | -------- | ---------- |